 Christmas Market in the Woods at Heiðmörk

-Dates: Open every weekend of December in 2019.
+Dates: Usually open every weekend of December.

 The Reykjavik Forestry Association puts on this event every year outside the city.
 Enjoy music and markets in a magical woodland winter wonderland.
 The Yule Lads should make an appearance also!
 Read more about the Christmas Market in the Woods at Heiðmörk.